Edric-cui/Portfolio1/_posts/2018-06-06-Tracking Vital Signs.md

    - Encourages patients to retake the photo when it clearly doesn’t match the good example.

    ![Instructions on how to take photos of X-ray films]({{site.baseurl}}/assets/medopad/instructions.png){:class="img-responsive"}
+   {:#img-caption}
    Instructions for taking photos of X-ray films
-   {: #img-caption}
    <!-- CROPPING SUGGESTED: keep 3–4 key screens (intro + best/worst examples) rather than the entire long strip -->

 2. **Markup tools for clinicians to teach patients asynchronously**